swarmdog/ElinMods/ElinUnderworldSimulator/docs/sdd/05_orders_reputation.md

 ## 5.1 Client Archetypes

 Orders come from server-generated clients of different types.
 Each archetype defines the demand profile, risk exposure, and payout characteristics.
+Clients may have a chance to steal in certain scenarios (Dependent should have a configurable base chance to steal).

 | Archetype | Volume | Min Potency | Payment Timing | Payout Multiplier | Risk Multiplier | Heat Cost | Nerve Cost | Unlock Rank |
 |-----------|--------|-------------|----------------|-------------------|-----------------|-----------|------------|-------------|